 This special issue of Information Systems contains the best papers from the Nineteenth International Workshop On Design, Optimization, Languages and Analytical Processing of Big Data (DOLAP 2017), held in conjunction with the 20th International Conference on Extending Database Technology (EDBT 2017), in Venice, Italy, during March 21-24, 2017.

-Since its inception in 1998, DOLAP has been established as one of the reference places for researchers to publish their work in the areas of traditional Business Intelligence, Data Warehousing and OLAP and has maintained a high quality of accepted papers.
 This 19th edition marked a turning point in the history of DOLAP, with a change of name reflecting the evolution of Business Intelligence, from the decision support systems that are "data presenting" to more dynamic systems that allow the semi-automation of the decision making process.
-In an era where data analysts spend 60% of their time on data wrangling [5], complain about the lack of tools that scale well with their dataset size for handling data heterogeneity and ad-hoc grouping [6], cite SQL as the third commonly used tool in data science projects and relational data as the most commonly type of data used at work [5], and where supporting Interactive Data Exploration receives increasing attentions [7, 8], it is obvious that DOLAP still has significant roles to play in nowadays' exciting trends around Big Data.
+In an era where data analysts spend 60% of their time on data wrangling [5], complain about the lack of tools that scale well with their dataset size for handling data heterogeneity and ad-hoc grouping [6], cite SQL as the third commonly used tool in data science projects and relational data as the most commonly type of data used at work [5], and where supporting Interactive Data Exploration receives increasing attentions [7, 8], it is obvious that DOLAP still has significant roles to play in data analysis on Big Data.

-DOLAP 2017 attracted a total of 29 submissions among which 25 long papers and 4 short papers.
-After a rigorous process where each submission was examined by 3 reviewers, 7 papers were accepted as long papers and 3 as short papers, yielding a competitive selection rate of 24% for the long papers.
 After presentation at DOLAP in Venice, 6 of the 7 full papers have been invited for submission to this Information Systems special issue.
 After three rigorous review rounds, only 4 papers have been accepted for final publication in this special issue.
-These papers justify the new acronym of DOLAP, in that they address issues related to Design [1,2], Optimization [3], Language [2], Analytical Processing [4] and various facets of Big Data [1,3,4].
+These papers embody the new acronym of DOLAP, in that they address issues related to Design [1,2], Optimization [3], Language [2], Analytical Processing [4] and various facets of Big Data [1,3,4].

 The first paper [1] titled An Integration-Oriented Ontology to Govern Evolution in Big Data Ecosystems by Sergi Nadal, Oscar Romero, Alberto Abelló, Panos Vassiliadis and Stijn Vansummeren tackles the problem of data integration in the presence of schema changes.
 They use the ontology-based data access (OBDA) approach to enable end-users to pose ontology-mediated queries to an integrated set of heterogeneous and disparate data sources.
 Their approach couples OBDA with local-as-view (LAV) schema mappings that characterize elements of the source schemata in terms of a query over the ontology.
 Practically, the approach introduces a structured RDF-phrased ontology to model and integrate evolving data.
-The data sources are accommodated via a traditional mediator/wrapper architecture, where wrappers with relational schema handle most of the query complexity while the ontology is responsible for how to join sources and what attributes are projected.
+The data sources are accommodated via a traditional mediator/wrapper architecture, where wrappers with relational schema handle most of the query complexity while the ontology determine how to join sources and what attributes are projected.
 The authors provide an algorithm for translating queries against the global schema into queries against wrappers.
-Queries are restricted to a subset of SPARQL queries, in such a way that this translation can be computed without computationally expensive reasoning.
+Queries are restricted to a subset of SPARQL queries, to ensure that this translation can be computed without computationally expensive reasoning.
 A theoretical and practical study of the algorithm's complexity and limitations is presented.